How to Approach an Art Gallery: The Artist's Guide to Professional Outreach

 One of the most common questions we get here at Artsumé is: "How do I actually start the conversation with a gallery?"

 Approaching a gallery is often the most nerve-wracking part of an artist's career.
 It feels like an audition, but in reality, it should feel like a business proposal.
-A gallery is looking for a partner—someone whose work they believe in and whose professional habits make them easy to work with.
+Resources from Artforum and the Art Dealers Association of America confirm that a gallery is looking for a partner - someone whose work they believe in and whose professional habits make them easy to work with.

 If you're ready to move from the studio to the showroom, here is the Artsumé guide on how to approach a gallery with confidence and tact.